University certificate

 1.1.1.2.4.
 Heroin

 1.1.1.2.5.
-Other drugs: Marijuana, Cannabis
+Other Drugs: Marijuana, Cannabis

 1.1.3.
-Risks to Reproductive Health.
+Reproductive Risk

 1.1.4.
-Current Gestational Risk
+Current Pregnancy Risk

 1.1.5.
 Medical Risk